 Bucket list trip, once-in-a-lifetime experience—they both apply.
 Whether it’s watching the sun rise over the Serengeti plains, seeing a leopard with its kill high up in a tree, or dancing with the Masai people, the experiences you’ll have on safari are the kind that will stay with you forever.
 It’s hard to put into words just how extraordinary of a place Africa is, but once you’re there you’ll know what I mean.

-Already been on safari?
+Have you been on a safari?
 What are some of your tips for making the most of your time in Africa?
 Let us know in the comments!